 The Commission assesses the applicants as passed/not passed.
 The Commission then ranks applicants according to the results of the audtions and interviews within the main discipline and/or instrument group.
 The results are collected by the faculty's admissions office and presented to the heads of the departments and the dean.
 During the final decision meeting, the applicants will be found qualified/ineligible.
 The final decision is made by the Dean.

-5.3 In the event of any auditions on a supporting instrument, the Committee will consider the applicant's audition as passed or not passed.
+5.3 In the event of any auditions on a secondary instrument, the Committee will consider the applicant's audition as passed or not passed.

 6. Ranking